Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Mount Gravatt among the top 30% of areas assessed nationwide

 Mount Gravatt has averaged approximately 97 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25485 homes were approved, with a further 29 approved in FY26 as of now.
-The average population growth per dwelling built over these five years was 1.9 people.
-However, this figure has increased to 4.8 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Over the past five financial years, from FY21 to FY25485 homes were approved, with an additional 36 approved so far in FY26.
+On average, 1.9 people have moved to the area per dwelling built over these five years.
+However, this figure has intensified to 4.8 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

-New properties are constructed at an average expected cost of $376,000.
+The average construction cost of new properties is $376,000.
 This year, $20.4 million in commercial development approvals have been recorded, indicating steady commercial investment activity.
-Comparing Mount Gravatt's development levels with Greater Brisbane on a per capita basis shows similar figures, supporting market stability aligned with regional patterns.
-New developments consist of 47.0% detached houses and 53.0% attached dwellings, representing a shift from the area's existing housing composition, which is currently 67.0% houses.
-This trend reflects decreasing availability of developable sites and changing lifestyles requiring more diverse and affordable housing options.
+Mount Gravatt's development levels are similar to those of Greater Brisbane per person, supporting market stability in line with regional patterns.
+New developments consist of 47% detached houses and 53% attached dwellings, representing a shift from the area's existing housing composition, which is currently 67% houses.
+This trend reflects decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.

 Mount Gravatt has around 266 people per dwelling approval, indicating a developing market.
-Population forecasts estimate an increase of 3,271 residents by 2041, with building activity keeping pace with growth projections despite potential increased competition among buyers as the population grows.
+Population forecasts suggest that Mount Gravatt will gain approximately 3,251 residents by 2041.
+Building activity is keeping pace with growth projections, but buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development